|Dom Hand:||Right||Stats:||Click here|

 To make a quick comparison, I gave each player a “score,” which equaled how much each player exceeded the average for eight categories: effective field-goal percentage, rebounds per game, assist-turnover ratio, steals plus blocks per game, points per game, player efficiency rating, floor impact per game, and win shares.
 By definition, the average score would be eight, and Doncic far exceeded that in both the ACB and EuroLeague.
 The only players to score better than him were Dario Saric and Danilo Gallinari, both of whom produced their numbers in inferior leagues.
 In EuroLeague alone, no one can come close to matching Doncic’s numbers.

-After watching him play a number of times and analyzing his statistics, I conclude that Doncic is a very safe bet to be a good NBA player, and I would not be surprised if he was a perennial All-Star.
+After watching him play a number of times and analyzing his statistics, I conclude that Doncic is a very safe bet to be a very good NBA player, and I would not be surprised if he was a perennial All-Star.

 |Danilo Gallinari||6||2008||Italian Lega A||12.7||37||34.5||55.6%||5.9||0.73||2.4||17.7||21.6||12.3||7.5|